 I’m a big fan of French skincare brand La Roche-Posay.
-Introduced to Ireland 10 years ago this year, its effective, no-frills approach has, over the past few years, made it easily my most-recommended brand.
+Its effective, no-frills approach has, over the past few years, made it easily my most-recommended brand.

 A case in point: my sister needed a waterproof mascara for sensitive eyes.
 Last year, La Roche-Posay was first to market with Respectissime Volumising Mascara, €17 (2), which has never irritated her eyes or caused a reaction.